akramdi/ASAP/README.rst

 - Post-mapping processing and filtering:

   - Filter (or not) reads that fall into user-defined blacklisted regions
-  - Select reads that do not carry more than minMismatch
+  - Select reads that do not carry more than minMismatch and filter by minimum mapping quality (MAPQ)
   - Mark duplicated pairs
   - Select concordant, non-duplicated pairs.
   - Shift reads by 4bp as described in Schep et al.,2015: shift by 4bp toward to center of the transposition event.
 - Compute read coverage
 - Compute insertion events coverage
 - Fragment length distribution
-- Extract reads pairs based on a fragment length range
+- Extract reads pairs based on a fragment length range and compute arcs between fragment extremities (protection visualization)
 - Peak calling

 ASAP is: